Blue Cross and Blue Shield of Oklahoma is the best health insurance company in Oklahoma. Silver plans start at $485 per month before discounts.

 Catastrophic plans have cheap rates, but very high deductibles.

-With a Catastrophic plan, you will need to pay almost $10,000 from your own savings before most coverage starts.
+With a Catastrophic plan, you will need to pay $9,200 from your own savings before most coverage starts.

 Catastrophic plans are usually a poor choice.
 In addition to their high deductibles, these plans aren't eligible for discounts.
 That means you're almost always better off with a higher plan tier.

-Catastrophic plans in Oklahoma cost $400 per month and have a $9,450 deductible on average.
+Catastrophic plans in Oklahoma cost an average of $420 per month with an average deductible of $9,200.

 Extra discounts and free health insurance options in Oklahoma